zshn25/zshn25.github.io/_posts/2021-01-09-why-privacy-matters.md

 ### You might have nothing to hide, but you have something to fear

 Most people do not realize the consequences of sharing things online or just allowing applications to access their information.
-If you are worried of keeping your house unlocked, you should as well be worried about let others into your virtual life through your virtual windows.
+If you are worried of keeping your house unlocked, you should as well be worried to let others into your life through your virtual windows.
 Applications are constantly tracking every single activity you do online.
-From, exactly how many milliseconds you look at a post, where exactly do you look on the picture to how fast do you scroll through a post.
+From, exactly how many milliseconds you look at a post, where exactly do you look on a picture, to how fast do you scroll through a post.
 Your every single interaction imaginable is being tracked by almost every modern application and is being stored permanently linking it to you.
 More of this is the [How is your online privacy getting infringed](#how) section.

 #### You might be taken out of context or misinterpreted